gdraynz/go-discord/README.md

 }
 ```

+## Go-bot

+### Current state

+Gobot is the experiment which drives the developement of `go-discord`.
+It currently handles some fun features :
+* `!go played` : Gobot listen to each presence update and increment the playtime of users on its servers
+* `!go reminder` : Set up a timer and simply ping the user after the specified time (break when restarting the bot)

+### Todo

+* Adds a database ([boltdb](https://github.com/boltdb/bolt)) to keep track of reminders event after a restart and improve playtimes
+* `!go watch <user> <game>` : pings you when the given user starts playing the specified game

+## Related libraries

-I'm not putting a lot of time on it, here are many other implementations in different languages :
+I'm not putting a lot of time on `go-discord`, here are many other implementations in different languages :

 - [discord.py](https://github.com/Rapptz/discord.py)
 - [discord.js](https://github.com/discord-js/discord.js)